East Central Illinois Master Naturalist

 Allerton Park and Recreation Center

-Allerton Allies assist park staff in the protection and restoration of natural lands in Allerton Park near Monticello, Illinois.
-Allerton Park has National Natural Landmark designation and encompasses the Sangamon River, floodplains, lowland and upland forests, a meadow, and a 30-acre demonstration prairie along with 14 miles of interpretive hiking trails.
+Allerton Allies assist park staff in protecting and restoring natural lands in Allerton Park near Monticello, Illinois.
+Allerton Park has a National Natural Landmark designation and encompasses the Sangamon River, floodplains, lowland and upland forests, a meadow, a 30-acre demonstration prairie, and 14 miles of interpretive hiking trails.
 Volunteers may remove non-native plants, plant native plants, clear and mark trails, or help with other maintenance of the natural areas.
 Scheduled workdays are typically the 1st Saturday of the month.

 Rain Garden Stewardship

-ECIMN is also cooperating with the Champaign County Master Gardeners and the University of Illinois Facilities and Services to manage the Red Oak Rain Garden, located at 1005 W Gregory St. Urbana, IL on the University of Illinois at Urbana-Champaign campus.
-Volunteers assist with design and maintenance activities during the growing season including pruning, weeding, planting, and fall leaf removal.
+ECIMN also cooperates with the Champaign County Master Gardeners and the University of Illinois Facilities and Services to manage the Red Oak Rain Garden, located at 1005 W Gregory St. Urbana, IL, on the University of Illinois at Urbana-Champaign campus.
+Volunteers assist with design and maintenance activities during the growing season, including pruning, weeding, planting, and removal of fall leaves.

 Illinois Natural History Survey

 Since 1858, the Illinois Natural History Survey has been the guardian and recorder of the biological resources of Illinois.
 This organization provides many instructors for ECIMN.
 Volunteers can help with various plant and animal surveys.
 The Herbarium uses volunteers to assist with plant sample preparation and recording.
-To view a full list of our volunteering opportunities please visit their website.
+Please visit their website to view a full list of our volunteering opportunities.

 University of Illinois Pollinatarium

 The University of Illinois Pollinatarium is the first free-standing science center in the nation devoted to flowering plants and their pollinators.
 It serves as a campus resource for research and teaching and a major regional attraction for the community and its visitors.
-The Pollinatarium is located in the midst of the UI Arboretum and is adjacent to a prairie with walking paths.
+The Pollinatarium is amid the UI Arboretum and is adjacent to a prairie with walking paths.
 Volunteers can assist science center staff in their educational and outreach mission and help with prairie maintenance.

 I-72 Demonstration Prairie